digiaonline/lumen-elasticsearch/README.md

 ### Creating a migration

 * Change your index definition (e.g. `config/search/your-index.php`) according to your needs
-* Run `php artisan search:migrations:create config/search/your-index.php`)
+* Run `php artisan elastic:migrations:create config/search/your-index.php`)

 This will create a directory named `versions` as well as a timestamped copy of your index definition file.

 ### Applying a migration

-* Run `php artisan search:migrations:migrate config/search/your-index.php`
+* Run `php artisan elastic:migrations:migrate config/search/your-index.php`

 If you haven't run migrations before, your index will be replaced by an alias of the same name once the new index has been created.
 The next time you apply a migration, the alias will simply be updated.